SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * Dual wielding will no longer apply it's stat debuff.
 * This allows broad tools to get a level of reach, which is not compatible with dual wielding.
 * Consider letting broad tools get a second level of reach via ability slot.

-### Defense Rework

-Following sections contain a couple of changes to make plate armor more distinct from travelers, which is a little bit too good by comparison currently (as 1 defense slot does not quite compare to 1 ability slot).

-After the changes, traveler's potential before rebalanced will be 3 defense slots plus 1 defensive material trait (gained 1 slot but lost 1 potential trait).
-Plate will have 4 defense slots plus 2 defensive material traits (gained 1 slot).

-#### Slotless Defense slot

-* To keep armor from scaling too quickly, give +1 defense slot from a slotless modifier.
-* Most likely will do this using the armor trim modifier.
-  * Different trim variants will still be cosmetic.
-But applying any variant grants a defense slot.
-  * For armor like travelers goggles that do not fit trims, include an alternative form of trim that has no shapes, just materials.
-Crafted using any trim template.

-#### Jeweled Hide

-* With the introduction of many new types of maille, ancient hide feels a little redundant, just granting +1 defense slot.
-* With the introduction of the ancient tool material, ancient hide is a bit confusing.
-* To solve this, plan to replace ancient hide with jeweled hide, swapping the molten debris for molten diamond.
-* On pickaxes, will continue to grant fortune.
-* On armor, will grant revitalized.
-* On ranged weapons, will grant a boost to use item speed, letting you move more quickly while drawing back.

 ### Slimesuit Slimy 2.0